TimothyDJones/linux-tips/README.md

 sudo apt-get autoremove -f -y && sudo apt-get clean -y sudo shutdown -r now
 ```
 See [this article](https://unix.stackexchange.com/questions/22820/how-to-make-apt-get-accept-new-config-files-in-an-unattended-install-of-debian-f) for details about forcing use of new/package maintainer's version of configuration files.
+For additional details refer to [this article](https://serverfault.com/a/858361).

 ### Confirm new release version
 lsb_release -a